|

 - LED

-- Light Emitting Diode - used in modern signalling and PIS.
+- Light Emitting Diode - used in modern signalling and CIS.
+Also increasingly used for lighting.

 - LENNON